dlepke/Deanna-Wilson-Ray/docs/settingUpSSH/addnewSSH.md

 `eval "$(ssh-agent -s)"`

 Note: You may need to enter in a slightly different command depending on your environment.
-For instance, if you require root access the command may look like the following:

-`sudo -s -H`
-`eval "$(ssh-agent -s)"`

 If you have repeated issues with this step, please refer to our [troubleshooting guide](https://dlepke.github.io/Deanna-Wilson-Ray/docs/troubleshooting/).

-You'll know you've done this step correctly when the terminal outputs something like "Agent pid 111111" (the number will vary).
+You'll know you've done this step correctly when the terminal outputs something like `Agent pid 111111` (the number will vary).

 ## Step 2: Set Up Your SSH Config File
-Now that you've made your SSH Key, you'll need a way to tell your SSH Agent it exists, and to manage it for you.
+Now that you've made your SSH Key, you'll need a way to tell your SSH Agent it exists so that it can manage it for you.

+This is done through something called a config file.

 Check if you already have a config file on your computer.
 Enter the following command on your terminal window: